Sadly the need for foodbanks shows no sign of abating. Without money and support we are unable to help those in need in our community

 We have a Food Save program working with several significant companies to rescue near “end of life”, or best before dated food to supplement food parcels.
 We now rescue over 4000kg (4 Tonnes) per week.

 This year we have also had to increase our supplies of food used to make food parcels that we provide to clients to meet the needs as laid out in our Purpose and Goal.
 This is due to increased demand for assistance required by budgeting organisations, community groups, churches, social workers, health care providers, Victim Support, Hospice and many other groups.

 These groups and organisations are where we get most of our referrals for our services; these now total over 30+ different community groups.

 Our organisation also continues to help many other people indirectly by giving out surplus food we collect from various suppliers.
 We supply other foodbanks and emergency housing providers in our community on a weekly basis.

 Our board members continue to bring their experience and diversity to our organisation and we have over 40 volunteers of all ages and ethnic groups who regularly help out in all areas of our operation.

 The South Auckland Christian Foodbank is having a positive effect on the people that we get to assist.
 This is confirmed by the various organisations that continue to endorse our services and is backed up by the progress most of our clients make when engaged with budgeting (a requirement of our foodparcel clients).

 Sadly, the need for foodbanks show no signs of going away.
 Without the money and support we would not be able to operate at our current level in the community, especially in this current environment.

-It is our goal to relieve poverty by distributing food and other basic supplies to people who are poor, in need, aged or suffering genuine hardship; and to provide relief by establishing and providing budgeting, counseling and other programmed.
+Our goal is to relieve poverty in South Auckland by distributing food and other basic supplies to people who are poor, in need, aged or suffering genuine hardship; and to provide relief by providing budgeting, counseling and other programmes.